PedrobyJoao/nwaku-eval/README.md

 Real decentralized networks have more sparse connections between different peers.

-Therefore, keeping the experiments duration the shortest possible, the ideal solution is to statically create the network graph connnecting the peers through API calls.
+Therefore, keeping the experiments duration the shortest possible, the ideal solution is to statically create the network graph, connecting the peers through API calls.

 Though, we would have to make sure no isolated networks (therefore more than one network) are created.